Best AR-15 Scope: Get the Most Out of Your Gun

 But the main downside is that this technology is pretty exclusive and therefore can be rather expensive.
 You can opt for it, but know that it will cost you.

 One thing you will want to decide about your AR-15 scope is how much magnification you want.
-It’s common to think that the more magnification the better, but that isn’t always the case.
+It’s common to think the more magnification the better, but that isn’t always the case.

 While strong magnification will make your targets seem much closer, it will also exaggerate your movements.
 Any shake, tremble or breath will seem much more intense at high magnification.